coldest country in the world

 The Wonder of Extreme Cold: Exploring the World’s Freezing Regions

-The coldest inhabited places in the world include Oymyakon and Yakutsk, both located in Siberia, Russia.
+The coldest inhabited places in the world include Oymyakon and Yakutsk, both in Siberia, Russia.
 Oymyakon is known as the coldest village, with temperatures dropping to -71.2°F (-96.2°C), while Yakutsk, the coldest city, experiences similar extremes, making life in these regions uniquely challenging.

 Exploring the Coldest Regions of the World